zzylol/VictoriaMetrics-cluster/README.md

 sudo docker image ls # list all images
 ```

-2. Change image names and tags in docker-compose-cluster.yml
+2. Change image names and tags in docker-compose-cluster.yml after each image compilation

 3. Start and Shutdown the cluster (single machine)